-Analyzing call center key performance indicators (KPIs) is imperative when assessing the effectiveness and efficiency of a call center.
-While it is clear to most call center managers and decision-makers that they need to analyze call center KPIs, what is often not so clear is which KPIs to measure and track over time.
-This blog post will help with just that.
-It lists and describes the top 12 call center KPIs to track for success.
+Analyzing call center key performance indicators (KPIs) is imperative when assessing the effectiveness and efficiency of the call center.
+A strong call center solution is critical to measure KPIs in an efficient way.
+While it is clear to most call center managers and decision-makers that they need to analyze call center KPIs, what is often not so clear is which contact center metrics to measure and track over time.
+This blog post will help you to understand which metrics to track and how a call center solution can help with that.
+Keep reading to know more about top call center KPIs and metrics to track for success.

-A call center KPI that has a large impact on customer satisfaction is the percentage of calls blocked.
+A call center KPI that greatly impacts customer satisfaction is the percentage of calls blocked.
 This is the percentage of inbound callers that received the busy tone when they call and is often caused by one of the following:

 As even one blocked call can be a missed opportunity to connect with a customer or prospect, this is a call center KPI that should never be ignored.

 No one wants to wait in a queue for a long period of time.
-Thus, in order to ensure your callers’ wait time is within an acceptable range – and customer satisfaction is as well – you must keep track of average time in queue.
-This KPI is the total time callers wait in call queues divided by the total number of calls answered by agents.
+Thus, in order to ensure your callers’ wait time is within an acceptable range (as well as customer satisfaction) you must keep track of the average time in queue.
+This metric is the total time callers wait in call queues divided by the total number of calls answered by agents.
 It is a great indicator of whether or not your team is providing their callers with the service they deserve.

-Call abandonment, or the percentage of callers who hang up before reaching an agent, is a common occurrence in the call center and has a detrimental impact on customer retention.
-It is therefore imperative that customer-centric call centers keep track of this KPI and make sure that it remains below a target threshold.
+Call abandonment, or the percentage of callers who hang up before reaching an agent, is a common occurrence in the call center and has a negative impact on customer retention.
+It is crucial that customer-centric call centers keep track of this KPI and make sure that it remains below a target threshold.

 Service level is the percentage of calls answered within a specified number of seconds.
-This call center KPI is typically displayed in real-time to both agents and managers in their call center software metrics dashboard so they can make data-driven decisions that will have an impact on keeping this KPI within an acceptable range.
+Modern call center solutions typically display KPIs in real-time to both agents and managers in their call center software metrics dashboard so they can make data-driven decisions that will have an impact on keeping this KPI within an acceptable range.

 The average speed of answer is the average time it takes for calls to be answered in the call center during a specific time frame.
-This includes time spent waiting in a queue and while the agent’s phone rings however does not include the time it takes to navigate through the IVR.
+This includes time spent waiting in a queue while the agent’s phone rings; however it does not include the time it takes to navigate through the interactive voice response (IVR) system.
 It is a call center KPI typically referenced by managers when assessing their team’s efficiency and degree of accessibility to their callers.